Jumping

 - S8

-- Jumping competition with two (identical) rounds under floodlight
+- Team jumping competition with two identical rounds

-- The best 3 results per team are counting
+- The best three results per team are counting

 - The team with the lowest penalty points after both round wins